Mad Sin: 1980s

 Founded 1987 by Koefte De Ville, who had just dropped out of school, punk and rockabilly guitarist Stein and four-week-bass-playing Holly, they struggled around with the help of some friends, who organized gigs in several shady bars of Berlin.
 They played as street musicians in shopping malls, where they played rockabilly, country, and blues songs to get tourists' money.

 2010

 On April 23, 2010, Mad Sin released their eleventh album Burn and Rise on People Like You records.

 2020

 On September 11, 2020, Mad Sin released their twelfth album Unbreakable on Century Media.

 Side projects

-Koefte formed a side project called Dead Kings with members of Batmobile, Nekromantix, Klingonz & Milwaukee Wildmen.
+Koefte formed a side project called Dead Kings with members of Batmobile, Nekromantix, Klingonz & Uli of Church of Confidence and Teo of Evil Devil and Scarlet and the Spooky Spiders.
 Holly, his brother, and Tex followed their Rockabilly roots and Dusty Gray and His Rough Riding Ramblers.
 Stein joined the United Swindlers with members of Frantic Flintstones and Ripmen.
 Peter Sandorff is a member of the Psychobilly band Hola Ghost.

 Valle, Tex Morton and Andy Laaf are the "Berlin Three" of U.S. Bombs and One Man Army Drummer Chip Hanna in his Country/Americana project Chip Hanna & The Berlin Three which Chip started in 2006.